How Does Thyroid Disease Affect Your Body?

 - Feeling cold

 - Muscle aches

 - Brittle nails

 - Hair loss

 Hyperthyroidism is the opposite.
-It occurs when the thyroid gland produces an excess of hormones and greatly increases the metabolic rate.
-Although the idea of a higher metabolism might appeal to those wanting to lose weight, the disorder can cause serious health problems.
+It happens when the thyroid gland produces too many hormones and shoots your metabolism way up.
+Although the idea of a higher metabolism might sound nice if you want to lose weight, this condition can cause serious health problems.

-As with hypothyroidism, the way in which it impacts the body varies by case and the symptoms that appear depend on the stage of the disease.
+Like hypothyroidism, the way it impacts the body is case by case and the symptoms depend on the stage of the disease.
 Symptoms of hyperthyroidism include:

 - Weight loss

 - Feeling hot